 These lesions appear in those individuals whose body is unable to efficiently break down fats into usable energy.
-Sometimes diabetes, hypothyroidism, liver problems, and most prominently genetics can all contribute to the growth of Xanthelasmas.
-Recently the role of acetylated LDL and macrophages with their scavenger receptors has been observed in the causation of Xanthelasma Palpebrarum.
+Sometimes diabetes, hypothyroidism, liver problems, and most prominently genetics can all contribute to the growth of Xanthelasma.
+Recently the role of acetylated LDL and macrophages with their scavenger receptors has been observed in the probable causation of Xanthelasma Palpebrarum.
 Since Xanthelasmas are fat formations, they have little nervous terminations therefore they are not painful.
 The incidence of xanthelasma in the general population has been reported between 0.3% and 1.5%.
 The age of onset ranges from 15 to 73 years with a peak incidence in the 4th and 5th decades.

-At Akronics, due to the type of customers we have served, can now say Xanthelasmas are equally common in Asians, Caucasians and people coming from any ethnic origin.
-Many still believe that the formation of Xanthelasmas are directly related to the Cholesterol levels of the individual developing the condition.
-However a direct correlation between high lipids levels and the formation of Xanthelasmas has not been proven.
-It has been found that many of those developing Xanthelasmas have normal Cholesterol blood levels.
+Due to the type of customers we have served, can now say Xanthelasma are equally common in Asians, Caucasians and people from any ethnic origin.
+Many still believe that the formation of Xanthelasma are directly related to the Cholesterol levels of the individual contributing to the development of the condition.
+However a direct correlation between high lipids levels and the formation of Xanthelasma has not been proven.
+It has been found that many of those developing Xanthelasma have normal Cholesterol blood levels.

 It seems instead that certain individuals are more likely than other to develop Xanthelasmas mainly due to hereditary factors.
 This is confirmed by studies conducted on a large number of people who developed the condition.
 It has been found that the the high cholesterol incidence level of the Xanthelasma sufferers is close to those of the normal population not developing Xanthelasma.
 Therefore unless proven otherwise it is possible that high cholesterol levels and the development of Xanthelasma may not be directly related.